mathewthe2/Game2Text/public/faq.md

 <a name="hotkey"/>

-Q. How do do I perform OCR without leaving my game?
+Q. How do I perform OCR without leaving my game?
 -
 There are two ways.